Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FUTURE RESEARCH DIRECTIONS

 \subsection{Meta-Learning}

-The shortcoming of existing ML techniques, especially DL algorithms, is that they rely on an abundance of datasets to develop a good model \cite{[4.69],[4.70]}.
+The shortcoming of existing ML techniques, especially DL algorithms, is that they rely on large datasets to develop a good model.
 In most cases, it is not possible to obtain a high amount of dataset, while in other cases, the number of samples that hold the desired features is small compared to the entire dataset.
-Therefore, it is necessary to find a mechanism to train models based only on a small dataset sample.
-In light of the preceding discussion, the meta-learning technique is introduced to address data insufficiency \cite{[4.71],[4.72],[4.73]}.
-Meta-learning, also known as learn to learn, imitates the human ability of learning to improve the model training process in ML approaches.
-Meta-learning uses the metadata of other tasks, like data patterns, properties of the learning problem, and the algorithm performance to learn how to learn and then learn the new task more efficiently from a small set of data.
-Consequently, the ML model can obtain the level of human performance and outperform the existing learning approaches.
-Utilising this new method of learning in the FL algorithm is expected to improve its performance in several aspects.
-First, the use of only a small amount of data samples in meta-learning leads to a more convenient client selection, like selecting devices with better computation and communication resources with a handful of data.
-Moreover, the operating cost will be reduced by selecting such clients, thus saving many resources and training time.
+Therefore, finding a mechanism to train models based only on a small dataset sample is necessary.
+In light of the preceding discussion, the meta-learning technique is introduced to address data insufficiency \cite{[4.72]}.
+Meta-learning, also known as learn to learn, uses the metadata of other tasks, like data patterns, properties of the learning problem, and the algorithm performance to learn how to learn and then learn the new task more efficiently from a small set of data.
+This new learning method in the FL algorithm is expected to improve its performance in several aspects.
+First, using only a small amount of data samples in meta-learning leads to a more convenient client selection.
+Moreover, the operating cost will be reduced, thus saving many resources and training time.
 The optimal client selection will also lead to rapid model convergence and lower latency which is crucial for B5G and 6G networks.
-Finally, meta-learning can also help adapt the global model to each user, especially when data heterogeneity exists among clients.
-More precisely, an initial global model can be found by conducting collaborative training depending on the distributed datasets, after which each user can adapt this model by performing a few steps of GD on their local dataset.
+Finally, meta-learning can help adapt the global model to each user, especially when data heterogeneity exists among clients.